 He was especially fascinated by moths and butterflies and enjoyed raising caterpillars and observing their metamorphoses.
 He attended private schools and, at age 13, was sent to Eton.
-Bullied by the older boys, he struggled to excel on the squash court and became captain of the team.
+Bullied by the older boys, he struggled to excel on the squash court and became captain of the school team.
 His academic experience was less happy.
 Although he continued to raise moths and butterflies on his own, his biology teacher formed such a low opinion of his abilities that, at age 15, he was removed from all science classes and assigned to study ancient and modern languages, subjects in which he had little interest.

 After taking entrance examinations in Latin and Greek, he was admitted to Oxford University on condition that he didn’t study those subjects, but he was also not accepted for the zoology program.
 His parents arranged for him to take a year off to study the sciences with a private tutor.
 He spent the year cramming all of the physics, chemistry, and biology he had missed at Eton.
 After passing a second set of entrance exams, he was admitted to Oxford as a zoology student.